Taxpayers are paying too much for MP Pensions

 To pay for that, 35 years of service you need contributions of about 19% to 25% of your annual income to fund each year of service with lifetime income.
 Generally these contributions are shared by the employer and the employee.
 For every dollar the employee contributes, the employer contributes a dollar to a tow dollars depending on the employer.
 If the employer did not help fund these plans it would too painful for most people to fund these pensions on their own.

-MP Benefits are ridiculously high
+MP benefits are ridiculously high

 The benefit of the MP pension starts at 3% and can grow the factor based on additional roles like party leader or speaker of the house.
 Although the pension is still capped at 75% of salary, a MP can grow their pension 50 to 150 times faster that someone with a great defined benefit pension.